 Author: Luke Hasskamp

-This is the first of a series of articles intended to address some of the interesting intersections between the law and baseball, particularly baseball’s curious exemption from federal and state antitrust laws.
-More generally, it’s about the struggle between team owners and players since the dawn of professional baseball, and some of the quirks to emerge along the way.
+This is the second of a series of articles examining some of the interesting intersections between the law and baseball, with a focus on baseball’s exemption from federal and state antitrust laws.
+(Though, like the first article, this one does not quite reach the antitrust issues, as the initial challenges were brought under contract law.)

 The third part of the series is Baseball Reaches the Supreme Court.